 It contains 2 doors and 2 vestibule areas.
 The vestibules are under the rain fly, they provide a place to store your gear.

-The pole material is 7000 series aluminium and very lightweight.
+The pole material is 7000 series aluminum and very lightweight.

 The floor and rain fly are both factory seam sealed.
 No additional waterproofing will need to be done when it arrives.